What makes a B2B marketing funnel work

 Measurement requires consistent lifecycle stage definitions and clean data.
 If stages are defined differently across systems or data is incomplete, your metrics will mislead you.

-Conversion Rates by Stage
+Conversion rates by stage

 Conversion rate is the percentage of leads that progress from one stage to the next.
 Tracking conversion at each stage reveals where the funnel leaks.